yehudacohen/alchemy/alchemy-web/docs/providers/ai/data.md

     Generate documentation for this function:
     ${alchemy.file("src/utils/format.ts")}
   `,
-  system: "You are a technical documentation writer",
+  system: "You are a technical documentation writer" });
-  temperature: 0.2
-});
 ```